Who are your favorite authors?

 I could easily keep listing authors, but this should serve as a fair overview.
 If you want to see more, check out my Goodreads profile.

-And as for movies?
+As for movies?
 Well… that’s a whole other conversation.

 There’s no good answer for this.
 I believe most good artists steal liberally, so my ideas come in part from a wide range of books, television and movies, music videos, video games, random conversations, and the occasional attack of true inspiration.
-Mostly, it feels like my brain is wired to make connections and stories out of sometimes the most random elements.
+Mostly, it feels like my brain is wired to make connections and stories out of the most random elements.
 Some of these ideas have or will lead to worthwhile stories; many are perhaps better left forgotten.

 But to give this answer broader application–if you want to create, surround yourself with things that inspire you.
 Also expose yourself with things that you have never encountered before.
 Learn what you like and what you don’t–and perhaps more importantly, learn why that is the case.
 Test the boundaries.
 Learn from what has been done already and then make it your own.